 Beth Israel Deaconess Medical Center, as well as all other Beth Israel Lahey Health hospitals and physicians' offices, are prepared to respond to this pandemic.
 For more information, please visit BILH.org/coronavirus or contact the Massachusetts Department of Public Health by calling 2-1-1.

-Beth Israel Deaconess Medical Center is rescheduling all non-urgent or elective appointments scheduled through June 13, 2020, or offering telehealth options by phone or video.
+Beth Israel Deaconess Medical Center is rescheduling all non-urgent or elective appointments for the safety of our patients and staff.

 Non-Urgent and Elective Visits

 Help protect yourself, our patients and staff and preserve medical resources by taking these steps: